 What Does the Prosecution Need to Prove in Embezzling Cases?

-As West Palm Beach embezzlement lawyer knows, when law enforcement investigates embezzlement, they need to produce enough evidence to prove a strong suspicion in order to initiate criminal charges.
+As an embezzlement lawyer in West Palm Beach knows, when Law Enforcement investigates embezzlement, they need to produce enough evidence to prove a strong suspicion in order to initiate criminal charges.
 Furthermore, Prosecutors have a duty to develop evidence to convince a jury beyond a reasonable doubt that the person committed the crime.
 This standard is above and beyond the suspicion standard needed for an arrest.
 The State under law must provide the Defendant with all the evidence it develops for or against the Client upon demand from the Client’s Attorney.

 Categorizing the Penalties Associated with Embezzlement Offenses

 The charge of Embezzlement can be either Felony or Misdemeanor, with each type of offense having multiple levels of seriousness called degrees.
 First-degree is the most severe, followed by second and third-degree levels.
 The degrees of embezzlement cases refer to the amount of money a person takes or the value of the property involved.
 Punishments for the lengths of incarceration and amounts of fines are different for each degree level:

 - First-degree Felony: $100,000 or more, with a potential sentence of up to 30 years in prison and a $10,000 fine

 - Second-degree Felony: $20,000 to $100,000 limit, with a potential sentence of up to 15 years in prison and a $10,000 fine

 - Third-degree Felony: $300 to $20,000 limit, with a potential sentence of up to five years in prison and a $5,000 fine